I am a Minister on the roll of Unitarian and Free Christian Churches, I am currently minister to the congregation at Bradford Unitarians.

-I’m interested in what happens next when as a culture we acknowledge that although we’ve abandoned God we haven’t found peace or freedom or anything really worthwhile to take that space.
-I think industrial culture is mechanistic and domineering (and as a result it is in very serious trouble), but I sense reality isn’t like that; reality flows and is endlessly creative, endlessly loving.
+I’m interested in what happens next when as a culture we acknowledge that although we’ve abandoned God we haven’t found peace, or freedom, or anything really worthwhile to take that space.
+Industrial culture is mechanistic and domineering and as a result it is in very serious trouble, but I sense reality isn’t like that; reality flows and is endlessly creative.
 I want to be part of that flow and help others find their way into it.

-I am learning to recover some of the living links with the resources which have sustained folk for many, many generations as a non-conforming minister in the Free Christian tradition.
+I am learning to recover some of the living links with the resources which have sustained many people for many, many generations as a non-conforming minister in the Free Christian tradition.

 I’m married to Ann, an artist and designer and we have two children.